Silves is a historic town in the Algarve, known for its striking red-sandstone

 -

-Visitors can explore areas such as the Quintinha, where it’s
+Visitors can explore areas such as the Little Farm (Quintinha),

-possible to interact with and feed goats, llamas, and deer, and
+where it’s possible to interact with and feed goats, llamas, and deer,

-slides, mini-golf, pedal-kart tracks, pony rides, paintball, and
+offering pools with slides, mini-golf, pedal-kart tracks, pony rides,

 -